-In this post, I will write what you can do to sleep better at night.
-Here are some of the things you can do to have a good sleep rhythm.
+In this post, I will write about what you can do to sleep better at night.
+Here are some things you can do to have a good sleep rhythm.

 Having a clean bedroom:

 When you wash your room, you clean your mind.
-By putting things in the right order and sorting things out, you sort out your mind.
+You sort out your mind by putting things in the correct order and sorting things out.
 You sleep better when your restroom is dust-free.
 Also, remember to ventilate your room with fresh air.
 The colour of your bedroom may influence your mood.
 It is recommended to have blue or black colours where you sleep.

 Be active during the day:

 Give everything during the day, so you can reward yourself with sleep when the night comes.
 This includes being active during the daytime.
 Be outside, meet people, and get sunlight.
-Remember that sunshine gives you vitamin D, which works like an anti-depression cure.
-Another benefit is that you can accomplish so much more, and this will help release a lot of worries.
+Remember that sunshine gives you vitamin D, which is an anti-depression cure.
+Another benefit is that you can accomplish so much more, which will help release many worries.

 Write a journal:

 This is a place to write down your thoughts.
 These can be worries or plans you have.
-The beauty of writing a list is that you pour your mind into the paper, and don’t have to think about it during the night.
+The beauty of writing a list is that you pour your mind into the paper and don’t have to think about it at night.

 The benefit of exercising are many.
-It also helps you achieve getting good quality sleep, because you get physically tired.
+It also helps you get good quality sleep because you get physically tired.
 You also release some oxytocin hormones that make you feel good.

 Another mental exercise is to go through your day using your mental screen.
-Start by visualizing waking up and mentally see your day chronological.
-This also helps the unconscious mind processing your day so you can free up your mind to dream about other things.
+Start by visualizing waking up and mentally seeing your day chronologically.
+This also helps the unconscious mind process your day so you can free up your mind to dream about other things.

 Reduce technology in the evening:

 Reduce the time you are in front of screens in the evening.
-So if you get to bed, for example at 11 O` clock, then stay away from screens one hour earlier.
-The reason you avoid screens is because of the blue light your gadgets and TV are amitting.
-A good recommendation is to turn off your phones, computers, and other devices before going to sleep.
+So if you get to bed, at 11 o’clock, stay away from screens one hour earlier.
+You avoid screens because of the blue light your gadgets and TV are amitting.
+A good recommendation is to turn off your phones, computers, and other devices before sleep.

 Have a predictable schedule: